James Morrison (bishop): Brief biography

 Consecrated as Bishop of Antigonish on 4 September 1912, Morrison took over a diocese that was riddled with economic and political turmoil and wholly unprepared for the challenges of the twentieth century.
 He guided the diocese through two world wars, the challenges of economic decline, emigration and industrial unrest.
 He supported and fostered the St. Francis Xavier University extension department, which aspired to alleviate some of the economic and social problems of the Maritime Provinces, although historians disagree about the extent and reasons for this support.
-He was appointed Archbishop in 1944.
+He was appointed Archbishop (ad personam) in 1944.

 When he died in 1950 he was the longest-serving of all Canadian Catholic prelates.
-From a historical perspective Morrison was one of an extremely few native born, pre- Confederation (1867) Canadians to later become an archbishop.
+From a historical perspective Morrison was one of an extremely few native born, pre-Confederation (1867) Canadians to later become an archbishop.